-- 213 hectares of proposed conservation areas; - 100 hectares of potential development areas; and - An estimated maximum additional development potential of: - o 78 dwellings in Farmborough Heights; - o 107 dwellings in Cordeaux Heights; and - o 26 dwellings in Mt Kembla.
+- 213 hectares of proposed conservation areas; - 100 hectares of potential development areas; and - An estimated maximum additional development potential of: - 78 dwellings in Farmborough Heights; - o 107 dwellings in Cordeaux Heights; and - o 26 dwellings in Mt Kembla.

-To-date, Council has assessed and approved 6 Planning Proposal requests for land within the study area, which has enabled about 130 lots to be developed.
+Subsequently, Council has assessed and approved 6 Planning Proposal requests for land within the study area.